What we know is a drop, what we don’t know is an ocean.Isaac Newton

 - On a more introspective note, consider the Stream of Consciousness analogy as a way to make sense of your messy thoughts.

 - Paying attention is key to spotting the unknown knowns.
 Apply the OODA Loop as a mental model to make fast decisions in chaotic situations.
+Or use DODAR to iterate your decision-making during emergencies.

 3. Known Unknowns